 Annual heat recovered

-- We do not know whether or not this number is low because of part load operation of the CHP or due to heat dumping.
+We do not why this number is low.
+It could be due to part load operation of the CHP or due to heat dumping.

 Annual power generated